daveallie/vagrantfiles/rust/README.md

 # Rust Vagrantfile

-Installs Rustup and the stable Rust channel.
+Installs Rustup and the stable Rust channel on Ubuntu 16.04.